 6.2 Tax loss harvesting (offsetting gains and losses)

 Best explained through an example: Steinhoff share holders can sell this share out of their portfolios and realise a loss before 28 February.
 At the same time they can also sell some Naspers that performed well and realise a gain to the same amount of their Steinhoff losses.
 Thus offsetting gains with losses.
 The sold shares can be replaced by a similar shares, maintaining an optimal asset allocation and expected returns.
 Remember though, you can’t buy back the same shares sold within 45 days.

 6.3 Utilising your annual tax free capital gains allowance of R40k

 Best explained through an example: Naspers shares holders who held the share as a capital asset, can sell some of this share out of their portfolio and realise a profit of up to R40k before 28 February utilising their annual tax free capital gains allowance of R40k.
 Remember the “bed and breakfast” rule though.

 *There are many companies claiming they are stockbrokers.
 At Vista you partner with a South African Institute of Stockbrokers (SAIS) qualified stockbroker

-Our trusted partner with regards to tax matters is TAXWISEOnline365.
-TWO365 is a personal services online tax services provider, specialising in individual income tax returns, compliance, query resolution and tax clearance certificates.
-It was founded in 1993 by Corné Struwig and specialises in online tax return services.
-Contact them for quick, cost effective tax advice.
+- TAXWiseOnline365 is a online tax services provider, specialising in individual income tax returns, compliance, query resolution and tax clearance certificates.

 At Vista Wealth Management we are committed to making a difference in our customers’ lives.
 Helping them understand and invest in tax efficient investment vehicles is our priority.
 Contact us for more information or if you have any questions regarding any of the above listed tax efficient products.